w3f/polkadot-wiki/docs/general/polkadot-uc.md

 Bulk coretime does not need to be directly deployed because it is an asset, more precisely, a non-fungible asset (unless it is for the same period).
-Coretime tokens are sold in a 4-week period and they can be split into multiple NFTs of smaller periods.
+Coretime tokens are sold in a 4-week period and can be split into multiple NFTs of smaller periods.
 Coretime NFTs are sold and assigned by a broker system parachain to the applications now owning the NFTs, which must be consumed to allocate computation on a Polkadot core.
 The broker parachain records the price and the assignment, and the coretime can always be purchased the following month for the same assignment (i.e., same application) with a capped price change.
 This rent control allows long-running applications to have certainty and predictability about coretime costs (not possible with lease auctions).
 The process of assigning coretime is irreversible.